gabcerrato/myrepo/Project-2.md

     ##   mean_MPG st_dev_MPG
     ##      <dbl>      <dbl>
     ## 1     22.7       10.8
+    #the mean minutes played per game is 22.7 minutes and the satandard devaiton is 10.8 minutes.

 ``` r
 #calculate the mean and standard deviation of the points scored per game